Overview

 - By Car: From Castlebar, follow the N59 north to the Erris peninsula, then take the R311 to Glengad and follow local signs to Benwee Head.

 - By Air: The nearest airports are Ireland West Airport Knock (approximately 80 km) and Shannon Airport (about 150 km).
-Both have car‑rental facilities.
+Both offer car-rental facilities.

-- By Bus: Limited Bus Éireann services run to Ballina; from there a taxi or local hire car is required for the final 30 km.
+- By Bus: Limited Bus Éireann services run to Ballina; from there a taxi or local hire car is required for the final 30 km to the coastal villages.

 Nearby Attractions

-While based in Kilcommon, consider a day trip to the historic town of Castlebar, the dramatic cliffs of Croagh Patrick, or the tranquil lakes of Lough Conn.
-Each offers a contrasting slice of Mayo’s diverse landscape.
+While based in Kilcommon, consider a day trip to the historic town of Castlebar, the dramatic pilgrimage mountain of Croagh Patrick, or the tranquil waters of Lough Conn.
+Each offers a contrasting slice of Mayo’s diverse landscape and cultural history.